cecid/hermes-docs/docs/source/application.rst

                   <messageId> Message ID of this message </messageId>
                   <messageBox> Message Box containing this message </messageBox>
               </messageElement>
-              <messageElement> .. </messageElement>
+              <messageElement> ... </messageElement>
-              <messageElement> .. </messageElement>
+              <messageElement> ... </messageElement>
           </messageList>
       </soap-body>

-   Process the SOAP response and extract the AS2 message information if there is no SOAP fault.
+   Process the SOAP response and iterate through the AS2 message history if there is no SOAP fault.

    .. code-block:: java